 We compare if the customer recency value is greater or lower than store value

 Note!
 The accuracy of distribution can be guaranteed by us in case your store has at least 5-7% of returning customers.
 Please note their number should not be less than 100 (contacts) too.
+If we don't have enough data to build personalized customer lifecycle path for your store, we compare your customers to the predefined threshold:

 Customer lifecycle stages